Slideshows (album)

 Slideshows is the second studio album release by Australian rock band Thirsty Merc.
 It was released on 21 April 2007, through Warner Music Australia.
 Six singles were released from the album.
 The first single "20 Good Reasons", became Thirsty Merc's first single to peak in the Top 10 on the Australian Singles Chart.
 The second single from the album was "The Hard Way", followed by "Those Eyes", which was released as a digital download in December 2007, only later to be released on CD in April 2008.
 "Homesick" was released as the fourth single digitally, making available for the first time a single mix of the track.
-This was followed by a double radio release of singles five and six, "The Whole World Reminds Me of You" and "Crying in Denial", both of which garnered highly successful airplay runs in a radio edit form.

 Slideshows marks the first album with guitarist Sean Carey, since joining the band just after the first studio album's release.
 As with the band's first album, Slideshows is produced by Lindsay Gravina and engineered by Rob Long.
 The album is currently featured on NineMSN, with all of its songs available for streaming download.